McAdoos Georgia Minstrels to 1925 Minstrels ……. p.1

 McADOO’S GEORGIA MINSTRELS & ALABAMA CAKEWALKERS

 Image: McAdoo’s Georgia Minstrels and Alabama Cakewalkers, Jan.
 1900.
-Source: State Library of NSW.
+Source: State Library of New South Wales.

 MADGE CLOHERTY’S CELEBRITIES